 A cartel is a group or an organization through which members conjointly take decisions about prices and production.
-This also results in formation of center-spot from where whole industry can be controlled or maintained provided that there are no other powerful firms or groups present.
+This also results in the formation of center-spot from where the whole industry can be controlled or maintained provided that there are no other powerful firms or groups present.
 One of the well-known cartels is OPEC (the Organization of Petroleum Exporting Countries), whose member countries manipulate production in order to maintain oil prices.

 Oligopoly in Context of Petroleum Industry

-From above statistical depiction of ranking of major oil companies in the US according to their market value, one can easily point out that very few companies have control over the market.
+From the above statistical depiction of the ranking of major oil companies in the US according to their market value, one can easily point out that very few companies have control over the market.
 In order to understand it in a better way the calculations are shown in the adjacent table.
 The data in this table is extracted from the above graph.
-This shows that top 5 companies in the country control over 80% of the total market.
+This shows that the top 5 companies in the country control over 80% of the total market.

 One way to analyze such behavior of oil companies is by applying game theory.
 Game theory helps us in the analysis of strategies used in different scenarios where the outcome of one competitor’s choice of action depends analytically on the action of other competitors.
 This is an important tool in looking at activities in an oligopoly where individual firms are much aware of the behavior of other competitors.

-Let us take an example of the current situation in oil and gas industry.
+Let us take an example of the current situation in the oil and gas industry.
 We have two countries viz.
 A and B that produce a good percentage share of total world oil and gas production.
-Country A recently developed a new technology by which they can produce at mammoth rate from unconventional resources and that too at relatively lower prices, on the other hand, country B does not have such technology but still is a leader in production.
+Country A recently developed a new technology by which it can produce at a mammoth rate from unconventional resources and that too at relatively lower prices, on the other hand, country B does not have such technology but still is a leader in production.
 These two countries, in terms of competitive behavior and market share, have the following option:

 - They can compete by trying to challenge the other’s price, seizing the market and hoping to drive the competitor out of business, or